 For me and I expect for others, “The Park” is almost spiritual in nature.
 I can’t explain it, so I don’t even try.
 It’s just when I’m there – all is good.
 There is a calm and sense of serenity “The Park” gives I think for those willing to graciously accept its gift.

-I made my first trip there to “The Park” so along ago it’s hard to remember.
+I made my first trip to “The Park” so long ago it’s hard to remember.
 It was either just before I finished high school, or the summer after I was done.

 A friend in school had an older brother who had biked across Canada with his wife.
 My buddy thought it would be great to bike from Barrie to Algonquin.
 He got in touch with his brother and sister-in-law, who were living and climbing mountains in BC by this time.
 They shipped their equipment(not including the bikes) via bus to Barrie for us to use.

 To make a long story short, it took us two days to get to Algonquin from Barrie.
 Neither of us had any long distance riding experience.
 But, with youthful ignorance and a complete lack of really understanding the effort involved, it wasn’t a bad trip.